Youth Action Team Internship

 INTERESTED IN JOINING THE INTERNSHIP?

-For questions about the Youth Action Team Internship, please email Sarah Pericich-Lopez at spericichlopez@ipjc.org.
+For questions about the Youth Action Team Internship, or the application process,please email Sarah Pericich-Lopez at spericichlopez@ipjc.org.